suvradip/dev_centre_docs/exporting-charts/using-fusionexport/installation/add-language-sdks.md

 ---
-permalink: exporting-charts/using-fusionexport/installation/add-language-sdks.html
 title: Add Language SDKs | FusionCharts
 description: This section is a language SDK installation guide
 heading: Add Language SDKs
-chartPresent: False
+breadcrumb: [["Home", "/"], ["Add Language SDKs"]]
 ---

 The FusionExport Language SDKs are tools for creating and managing the FusionExport system from various supported languages for direct export integration in your application.
-It works with the FusionExport Desktop application (local export) based on simple APIs.
+It works with the FusionExport Service based on simple APIs.

 ## Installation and basic usage guide for all the language SDKs